Debadrita23/Portfolio-Projects/README.md

 * Exploratory Data Analysis on Anime Data
 * The GitHub History of Scala Language
 * NYC AirBnB Data Analysis on DataCamp
+* Customr Analytics and Upliftment Testing using A/B Tests

 Also incuded are the .ipynb files of my Virtual Internship Programme with Quantium (via Forage)